 A 2003 graduate of Randolph Union High School and native of Brookfield, Matilda lives in Birmingham, England and works at E.ON as a wind farm developer.
 But the road she traveled to get there took a few twists and turns along the way.
 Read More

 A 2007 graduate of Randolph Union High School, Nate now lives in Seattle, Washington and is a research fellow at the Machine Intelligence Research Institute.
 Before settling into a career, however, Nate saw a good deal of the world and learned some amazing skills along the way.
 Read More

-As part of her studies at Westmont College, Samantha spends spring break working with underprivileged children in Mexico.
+A graduate of Westmont College in Santa Barbara, California, Samantha travels each spring to work with underprivileged children in Mexico.
 Read More